ShadowBelmolve/beanpicker/README.markdown

     job "job.without.fork", :fork => false do |args|
-      debug "Running on a thread in main process" end
+      debug "Running on a thread in main process" warn "This process will grow becausa of any job running on main process" end

+    job "job.with.fork.every.time", :fork => :every do |args|
+      debug "Running on a fork of main process or a forked child" debug "This process will be killed on end of this job" debug "This decrease the peformance but save from memory leaks" debug "All extra memory used by this process will vanish in end" end

-    job "job.with.fork", :fork => true do |args|
+    job "job.with.fork.once", :fork => :master do |args|
-      debug "Running on a fork of main process" debug "This process will be killed on end of this job" end
+      debug "Running on a fork of main process" debug "This process will not be killed on end of this job" debug "This increase the performance but don't save from memory leaks" debug "This process will only grow in memory because of code executed in 'job.with.fork.once'" end

+You can pass :fork\_every => true(default)/false and :fork\_master => true/false(default)

-The :fork argument overwrite the global Beanpicker::default\_fork
+The :fork argument overwrite :fork\_every and :fork\_master

+The default :fork\_every and :fork\_master are setted on Beanpicker::default\_fork\_[master|every]

 ## Queueing jobs